Planting & Nurturing Webtrax Admin Planting & Nurturing Webtrax Admin

 Step 8: Planting Dates

 Depending on where you live, the growing season can be limited, and it can be challenging to extend it.
 Know which crops are cold tolerant and which need warmth to thrive.
 Know how to protect your seeds and seedlings from unexpected temperatures.
-Learn more details about planting dates in the Chicago area in our blog post on planting calendar for Zones 5b & 6a.
+Learn more details about planting dates in the Chicago area in our blog post on Planting Calendar for Zone 6a.

 The average last frost dates for Chicago and its surrounding suburbs, including Oak Park and River Forest, in 2025 are typically April 21 to 30.
 However, it's important to note that this is just an average, and there's always a chance of frost occurring before or after these dates.